Renata Moreira

-Renata Moreira (26 November 1991) is an Ecuadorian beauty pageant titleholder who was crowned Miss Italia Nel Mondo Ecuador 2011 and will represent her country in the 2011 Miss Italia Nel Mondo pageant.
+Renata Moreira Tortorelli (26 November 1991) is an Ecuadorian beauty pageant titleholder who was crowned Miss Italia Nel Mondo Ecuador 2011 and will represent her country in the 2011 Miss Italia Nel Mondo pageant.

 Personal life

 Born to an Ecuadorian father and an Italian mother.
 Moreira is studying commerce, and speaks Spanish, English and Italian.

 Miss Ecuador 2009

 Prior to her participation in Miss Ecuador 2009, Renata was Reina de Santo Domingo 2009 and Reina de Mi Tierra 2009, triumph that allows her to compete in Miss Ecuador the next year, where she won Best Fegure and Best Face awards.